 Ljubljana is the capital of Slovenia and a charming central European city with a medieval core.
-In the city center you’ll find several captivating bridges, and maze-like streets full of small shops and cafes.
+In the city center, you’ll find several captivating bridges, and maze-like streets full of small shops and cafes.
 Ljubljana’s old town and city center are closed for traffic, which makes it the perfect city to stroll around in.
-This guide to Ljubljana covers my favorite things to do in a day.
+This guide to Ljubljana covers my favorite things to do in Ljubljana in one epic day.

 How to get to Ljubljana